 Many, many organizations include advocacy in their work.
 The groups below have strong reputations and good web-based research and resources.
 They can also provide links to local chapters and allies.

 Civil and Human Rights: The Leadership Conference on Civil and Human Rights is a coalition of 200+ organizations.

 Contact Public Officials and Helpers

-Find officials in your community who students can contact with questions and to share opinions.
-Interaction with these public positions helps students understand who makes decisions, who represents what places and issues, and how government works.
+Find officials in your community who youth can contact with questions and to share opinions.
+Interaction with these public positions helps youth understand who makes decisions, who represents what places and issues, and how government works.

 - Local politicians/officials

 - State representatives

 - Local political party offices